Import what you already have

 Pull channel identity out of a supported desk file instead of retyping it into a PDF, a note app, and another desk.

 The information already exists in your console.
-Why are we retyping it? stage·left carries channel names, mix names, colors, stereo links, and essential input setup across supported desks.
+Why are we retyping it? load·in carries channel names, colors, and processing toggles across supported desks.
+On same-console reorder, your full channel state travels.
 Or start from scratch and generate the supported file there.

 Built by a touring pro, not a software company.
 Free forever with watermark.
-Pro is $49 one-time.
+Own the Pro tier one-time — no subscription.

-Free forever with watermark · Pro: $49 one-time
+Free forever with watermark · Pro: one-time, own it

 What Actually Travels

-When the advance is wrong, soundcheck becomes archaeology. stage·left keeps the structural information intact across supported desks so the band, the patch, and the desk are reading from the same page.
+When the advance is wrong, soundcheck becomes archaeology. load·in keeps the structural information intact across supported desks so the band, the patch, and the desk are reading from the same page.

 Build the plot once.
 Keep the input list, color logic, and console-ready file aligned.